GuillaumeRossolini/griotte/README.md

 - one for the ESP8266 and its attached BME680 sensor;
 - the other for the ESP32.

+For this project though, I conflated both programs into one source file using numerous ifdef statements.

-I went with Arduino IDE for its ease use of use for a single project.
+I went with Arduino IDE for its ease of use for a single project.
 I am a beginner in this, after all.

 _/!\ When Arduino IDE starts, it will prompt you to update all your dependencies in one click.
 Do NOT do this, unless you are prepared for dependency headaches.
 Get in the habit of hitting the ESC key to cancel that prompt._